The new reading solution for a 'visual' child : From Oxford Learning Solutions

 Over the 200 years or so of mainstream education, literacy has been a constant point of failure.
 While people often believe there was a golden time when "children at least learnt to read" at school, it is not true.
 Our current situation of 1 in 5 children being unable to read well at the age of 11 is as good as it has ever been.

-And over the years almost everything has been tried (Easyread excluded).
+And over the years almost everything has been tried.

 I have mentioned why synthetic phonics struggles and why analytical phonics does not work, for the most at-risk children, elsewhere.